cindygraffin-pro/cloud-practitionner/readme.md

 - VPC Endpoint Gateway: S3 & DynamoDB
 - VPC Endpoint Interface: the rest (ENI)

+**VPC Interface Endpoint:**
+- elastic network interface with a private IP address from the IP address range of the subnet that serves as en entry point for traffic destined to a supported service
+- powered by AWS PrivateLink

 **PrivateLink:**
 - VPC Endpoint Service family
+- enables to privately access services by using private IP addresses
 - most secure & scalable way to expose a service to 1000s of VPC (private network)
 - does not require VPC peering, internet gateway, NAT, route tables..

 **VPN:**
+- Establish a secure network connection between on-premises network and AWS
 - Site to Site VPN:
   - secure connection between on-premises VPN to AWS cloud resources
   - connection auto encrypted